input-output-hk/cardano-docs.iohk.io/_docs/for-contributors/2017-01-01-building-from-source.md

 }
 ~~~

-It means your first wallet was created successfully.
+It means that your first wallet has been created successfully.
 Value of `cwAddress` is an address of your node, and value of `getCoin` is your initial amount.

 Now you can send money to some user with this command: